BryanDomino/Hybrid-Domino-Code-Assistant-Workshop-DFS/README.md

 From the DCA menu, select **Visualizations**.

-Select the data frame name you saved `app_data.csv` to, and set the plot type to **Area**.
+Select the data frame name you in the previous steps ('df'), and set the plot type to **Area**.

-Set the X-axis to “datetime” and the Y-axis to “CCGT” (or any column of your choice).
+Set the X-axis to “datetime” and the Y-axis to “CCGT”, "WIND" or "NPSHYD" depending on which data you are working with.

 Under Options, set the Theme to any you like.

-Inspect the code at the bottonm, then hit **Run**
+Inspect the code at the bottom, then hit **Run**

 <p align="center">
 <img src = readme_images/area_plot.png width="800">